Ileana Cotrubaș: Life and career

 In 1973, she made her American operatic debut at the Lyric Opera of Chicago as Mimì, and at Glyndebourne sang Susanna opposite the Figaro of Knut Skram.
-Cotrubaș made her international breakthrough on 7 January 1975, when she replaced Mirella Freni at La Scala as Mimi.
+Cotrubaș made her international breakthrough on 7 January 1975, when she replaced Mirella Freni at La Scala as Mimì.
 She had to fly from her home in Kent and arrived 15 minutes before curtain time.
 Her interpretation was acclaimed by critics and audiences alike.

-Cotrubaș made her Metropolitan Opera debut on 23 March 1977, as Mimi in a production with José Carreras and Renata Scotto.
+Cotrubaș made her Metropolitan Opera debut on 23 March 1977, as Mimì in a production with José Carreras and Renata Scotto.
 While with the Met, she appeared as Gilda, opposite Plácido Domingo and Cornell MacNeil, in a televised performance of Rigoletto on 7 November 1977, and as Violetta, again opposite Domingo and MacNeil, in a televised performance of La traviata on 28 March 1981.
 She sang three other roles at the Met: Ilia in Mozart's Idomeneo (in its Metropolitan Opera premiere), Tatyana, and Micaëla in Bizet's Carmen, the role of her final performance with the company on 26 March 1987.

 Cotrubaș is known for being very demanding of directors and colleagues.
-On several occasions — Eugene Onegin in Vienna in 1973 and Don Pasquale at the Met in 1980 — she walked out of productions when she disagreed with the stage director.
+On several occasions—Eugene Onegin in Vienna in 1973 and Don Pasquale at the Met in 1980—she walked out of productions when she disagreed with the stage director.
 She retired from public singing in 1990, but continued to teach, giving master classes and coaching promising young singers, including Elena Tsallagova.